KILTprotocol/spec-ext-credential-api/readme.md

 An example from the internet is the Extended Validation SSL certificates signed by Certification Authorities from a hard-coded list.
 This approach does not translate directly into the decentralized blockchain ecosystem.

-Every verifier can list their trusted attesters, thus delegating them trust.
+Every verifier can list their trusted issuers, thus delegating them trust.
 One downside to this solution is that the list will likely be quite long, and making the user choose from it would result in a poor user experience.
 A more serious issue with this approach is that the verifier itself might be a part of a malicious network and thus cannot be trusted.